Did you know that 46% of people can’t sit through a presentation without losing focus?

 18. Use A Color Theme For Each Idea

 Color is another extremely powerful nonverbal tool that you can use to guide your audience.
-By using a different color for each section of the presentation, Dell is able to clearly indicate when they are switching points or ideas.
+By using a different color for each section of your creative presentation, Dell is able to clearly indicate when they are switching points or ideas.
 Going from green to orange, and even red almost effortlessly.

 Need help picking the perfect color palette?
 Start here!